ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 * Download [Zulu Open JDK for the Java Runtime Environment (JRE)](https://www.azul.com/downloads/?package=jdk).

-* Download the Webin-CLI Java jar file from [this GitHub repository](https://github.com/enasequence/webin-cli/releases).
+* Download the Webin-CLI Java jar file from [ENA GitHub repository](https://github.com/enasequence/webin-cli/releases).
 Put it in an easily accessible folder, e.g. Downloads.
 For convenience, create a path variable named DOWNLOADS in a terminal window using the below code:

 > export DOWNLOADS="/path/to/Downloads/"

 ## The Webin submission portal

 The Webin submission portal will be required to complete a Route 1 submission.
-You will need an account to access the portal.
-You can register for an account [here](https://www.ebi.ac.uk/ena/submit/webin/accountInfo).
+You will need an account to access the portal, for instructions on how to do this, please see the [Preparation for Submissions](/support_services/tutorial_ena/tutorial_ena_subprep.md#obtaining-an-ena-webin-account) tab.
 After logging in, you will see the landing page (shown below) that includes multiple options for completing your submission.
 In this section, you can get more information on what each of the options do.
 The options that you will need to complete a submission using Route 1 are explained in the subsequent sections of this page.

 <br>